Nordstrom/chef_vault_try_notify/README.md

   "max_tries": 30,
   "wait_period": 10,
   "waiting_for": 30,
-  "vault_items": {
-    "ssl": ["foo", "bar"],
-    "password": ["baz", "wibble"]
+  "failed_vault_items": ['foo/bar', 'baz/wibble']
 }
-}
 ```

-This is hopefully enough information for whatever receives the notification to
+This is (hopefully) enough information for whatever receives the notification to
 authenticate the request and decide whether it should refresh the vault or not.

 ## Future Enhancements

-PRs to provide support for other notification services, especially those of other
+PRs to provide helpers for other notification services, especially those of other
 cloud providers are welcome.

 ## Author

-Nordstrom, Inc.
+James FitzGibbon - james.i.fitzgibbon@nordstrom.com - Nordstrom, Inc.

 ## License

-Copyright (c) 2015 Nordstrom, Inc., All Rights Reserved.
+Copyright (c) 2015 Nordstrom, Inc.

+Permission is hereby granted, free of charge, to any person obtaining a copy
+of this software and associated documentation files (the "Software"), to deal
+in the Software without restriction, including without limitation the rights
+to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+copies of the Software, and to permit persons to whom the Software is
+furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in
+all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
+AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN
+THE SOFTWARE.

 ## Template Version